Symmetric Self-Dual Quantum Codes on High Dimensional Expanders: Overview

-On the qLDPC front, recent partial progress \autocite{GolowichLin, ZhuBeyond1/3} has been enabled by the development of general homological tools \autocite{LinSheaf, CupsAndGates, Parallelizable3DColor, ClassifyingGates}.
+Meanwhile, there are no known asymptotically good qLDPC codes with transversal non-Clifford gates (nor (fold-)transversal generators of the full logical Clifford group, since even the best known non-LDPC construction is not strictly constant rate).
+Recent partial progress \autocite{GolowichLin, ZhuBeyond1/3} has been enabled by the development of general homological tools \autocite{LinSheaf, CupsAndGates, Parallelizable3DColor, ClassifyingGates}.
 In particular, the cup product on sheaves was defined in \autocite{LinSheaf} to construct a transversal $C^{D-1}Z$ gate for $D$-dimensional sheaf codes whose local codes satisfy a multiplication property.
-This framework was instantiated in \autocite{GolowichLin} to get nearly-constant-rate and polynomial distance (roughly $n^{1/D}$) codes with $\log$-weight stabilizers and transversal $C^{D-1} Z$ gates using products of sheaves with abelian symmetry, similar to \autocite{QLTCNearlyGood}.
+This framework was instantiated in \autocite{GolowichLin} to get nearly-constant-rate ($n^{1-\epsilon}$) and polynomial distance ($n^{1/D}/\text{poly}(\log{n)}$) codes with poly$\log$-weight stabilizers and transversal $C^{D-1} Z$ gates using the standard tensor product of sheaves.

 Further progress on code parameters was made by \autocite{ZhuBeyond1/3}, who achieved a truly qLDPC code that supports logical CCZ gates with constant stabilizer weight, constant rate, and distance $\Omega\left(\sqrt{n}\right)$.
 Their strategy was to use the previously developed cup product for homological codes on cellulations of manifolds \autocite{Parallelizable3DColor, ClassifyingGates} in conjunction with a generalization of the code-to-manifold mapping \autocite{CodeToManifold} that can convert a general CSS code to a homological code on a manifold with similar parameters.
 Specifically, the code with square-root distance is constructed from the triangulation of a 15D manifold that is the product of a 4D manifold associated with a good classical LDPC code and an 11D manifold arising from a good qLDPC code.
 Subsequently, the same author used similar techniques in \autocite{ZhuBeyond1/2} to achieve parameters $[[n, \Theta\left(n^{2/3}\right), \Omega\left(n^{2/3}\right) ]]$ from a product of three good qLDPC codes.
+Note that in both constructions \autocite{ZhuBeyond1/3, ZhuBeyond1/2}, while the total number of logical CCZ gates applied is linear in the number of logical qubits, the complex overlapping structure of these gates limits the claimed number of injected magic states per round to be $\Theta\left(n^{1/2}\right)$ and $\Theta\left(n^{1/3}\right)$, respectively; in contrast, the construction of \autocite{GolowichLin} yields a more straightforward parallel/disjoint gate structure so that this number is linear in the number of logical qubits.